QuentinRougemont/EASYstrata/README.md

 -o 3: to perform synteny analysis (from GeneSpace) and subsequent analysis

--o 4: to perform only Ds and subsequent analysis
+-o 4: to perform only d*S* and subsequent analysis

 -o 5: to only do only perform GeneSpace/Gene Synteny + Whole Genome Synteny

 -o 6: to only predict TE and genes

 -o 7: to perform only the changepoint analysis

+-o 8: to only perform the plots after dS computations

 ## Detailed use cases